simsam7/JsSpeechRecognizer/BuildingaSpeechRecognizerinJavaScript.md

 The first and probably most important step is to get access to the microphone.
 To do this we use WebRTC functions.

 JsSpeechRecognizer uses the adapter.js file from the WebRTC project to accomplish this.
-Hree is a link to their github repo: https://github.com/webrtc/adapter
+Here is a link to their github repo: https://github.com/webrtc/adapter

 ````javascript
 // Request access to the microphone